10 Fun Facts About ColorKristin Crane

 10. Wearing black makes you appear more powerful.

 The power suit, the little black dress, graduation gowns, judge’s robes; wearing black comes with a gravitas that is often perceived as power.
 Going on a job interview or into a meeting to ask for a raise?
 Wear that black outfit!

 Next time you’re walking outside, meeting with friends or shopping for a new item in your home, think about how your perception of the colors is influencing your mood or decisions.
+Do you notice any of these fun facts about color out in the wild?
 And now, what’s your favorite color?